Spéranza Calo-Séailles: Life

-Calo-Séailles was born in Constantinople in 1885 where her name was Elpís Kalogeropoúlou.
+Calo-Séailles was born in Constantinople in 1885 as Elpís Kalogeropoúlou.
 She first attracted attention as a mezzo-soprano and she acquired a patron who was willing to support her development.
 In 1923 she invented a type of decorative concrete and a patent was applied for in June 1923.
 The new material which went under the name Lap.
 Her invention was developed by her and her husband who was a Sorbonne Professor.
 In 1929 her Lap materials was used in the construction and decoration of the Halles de Boulongrin in Rheims.
 They provided a challenge when the building was renovated in 2012 and the panels were replaced with GR.
 In 1930 she was creating work using Lap with Tsuguharu Foujita.
 Foujita made her portrait and also created several works in Lap at the company's base in Antony.

 Famous artwork

 Speranza Calo-Séailles was a Greek Impressionist & Modern artist who was born in 1885.
-Speranza Calo-Séailles's work has been offered at auction multiple times, with realized prices ranging from 5,866 USD to 41,929 USD, depending on the size and medium of the artwork.
+Her work has been offered at auction multiple times, with realized prices ranging from 5,866 USD to 41,929 USD, depending on the size and medium of the artwork.
 Since 2018 the record price for this artist at auction is 41,929 USD for White Cat; & Kitten, blue and gold background, sold at Christie's Hong Kong in 2020.
 The artist died in 1949.

 Contributions and recognition

 She showcased the works of various Greek composers, such as Émile Riadis, Dimitri Levidis, Petro Petridis, Georges Poniridy, Mario Varvoglis, and others.
 Her dedication extended to disseminating Greek Byzantine music and supporting contemporary Greek composers who studied in Europe or Russia.
 Notably, Calo-Séailles played a crucial role in introducing the works of Manolis Kalomiris, a prominent figure in the Neo-Hellenic Musical School, to French audiences.
 She performed Kalomiris's compositions in her concerts, and their artistic relationship was so significant that Kalomiris visited Paris to conduct his works and reciprocally, Gabriel Pierné, a French composer, conducted concerts in Athens.
-In 1939, Calo-Séailles and Kalomiris became parents through the marriage of their children.
+In 1939, Calo-Séailles and Kalomiris became in-laws through the marriage of their children.

 Calo-Séailles' influence reached diplomatic circles, with Greek Prime Minister Eleftherios Venizelos attending her recitals in 1919 during the Paris Conference negotiations.
 Elena Venizelos, the prime minister's second wife, also attended performances by Calo-Séailles.
 In addition to performing Byzantine hymns and classical Greek music, Calo-Séailles regularly presented popular Greek melodies, both unaccompanied and harmonized by Greek and French composers, including Maurice Ravel.
 Her voice was praised for its beauty and expressive force in translating the dramatic accents of popular songs.

 Throughout her career, Calo-Séailles participated in conferences on Hellenic music alongside notable figures like Hubert Pernot, Maurice Emmanuel, and Melpo Logotheti.
 Her contributions to the promotion of Greek music in France were extensive, and she left a lasting impact on the cultural exchange between Greece and France.